Steven Cooper

 Chair

 Steven lives in West Sussex and spent his working career in IT running global business divisions for McDonnell Douglas, Northgate IS and the Dell Corporation.
 On leaving Dell he joined West Sussex County Council as an independent member of their Remunerations Panel and Standards Committee and also joined the South Downs National Park Authority as an independent member of their Standards Committee.
-Steven is also Vice-Chair of the Corporation at Chichester College Group an educational organisation based in West Sussex.
+Steven is also Chair of Chichester College Group, an educational organisation based in West Sussex.

 Jeremy Gardner